Jime567/adcp-control-microservice/README.md

 # adcp-control
 A microservice for controlling Sony projectors using the ADCP protocol.
+Runs on port 8012 by default.

 ## Endpoints
 ### Status